joaomj/House-Rocket-Analytics/README.md

 ## 3. Instalação
 *What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.*
+Proceed to describe how to install / setup one's local environment / get started with the project..*

 ## 4. Utilização